make art, be art

 We accept 1-time donations as well as automatic, recurring, monthly donations.

-Supporting this work contributes directly to free healing arts programming while paying artists & cultural workers a living wage.
+Supporting this work contributes directly to affordable healing arts programming while paying artists & cultural workers a living wage.

 donate